aussierobots/ublox_dgnss/PLANNING.md

 #### Implementation Impact

-This change affects:
+This decision affects:

-1. **File Format**: All parameter definition files will use the `.toml` extension instead of `.json`
+1. **File Format**: All parameter definition files use the `.toml` extension
-2. **Parsing Code**: The `UbxCfgParameterLoader` will use a TOML parser (toml11) instead of the previously planned nlohmann/json library
+2. **Parsing Code**: The `UbxCfgParameterLoader` uses the toml11 library for parsing
-3. **Schema Validation**: Our validation approach will need to account for TOML's structure
+3. **Schema Validation**: Our validation approach uses Pydantic to validate TOML structure
-4. **Documentation**: All examples will use TOML syntax
+4. **Documentation**: All examples use TOML syntax

-The core architecture and class relationships remain unchanged; only the serialization format and parsing implementation are affected.
+The core architecture and class relationships are focused on TOML as the exclusive configuration format.

 ### 1. Parameter Definition File (TOML)